publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.9.1] - 30 Nov 2023 =

+* Fixed: Checklist menu often missing on new installation, #524
+* Fixed: HyperlinkValidator fails with URLs containing text fragments, #485
+* Update: Block updates for posts with incomplete checklists, #303
+* Fixed: Conflict with ACF custom field when creating new post, #506
+* Fixed: Yoast SEO metabox error when creating new woocommerce product, #505
+* Fixed: Warning: Undefined array key "HTTP_REFERER" in checklists, #411
+* Update: Only disable Status in quick edit for checklists enabled post types, #536
+* Fixed: Featured Image Height and Width checks fail for Authors / Contributors, #486
+* Fixed: "Featured Image Size" requirement fails if you do not have the "edit_other_posts" capability, #523

 = [2.9.0] - 09 Aug 2023 =